aesadde/aesadde.github.io/posts/ghc_core.md

 **What is GHC Core**

-Like many modern compilers the GHC Haskell compiler is built as a pipeline of consecutive program transformations.
+Like many modern compilers the Glasgow Haskell compiler (GHC) is built as a pipeline of consecutive program transformations.
 [While we won't go over the compiler in details](http://www.sciencedirect.com/science/article/pii/S0167642397000294), GHC's pipeline parses, typechecks, desugar and finally simplifies the code.